Learner098/PakTool/README.md

 1. After selecting unpack feature,You will see all the paks.
 2. select which one you want to unpack
 3. it will start unpacking after few seconds
-4. after complete process,output dat folder is stored inside termux storage (PakTool/output_folder)
+4. after complete process,all the extraccted output data is stored inside termux storage (PakTool/output_folder)

 ## Repack
-1. Before using repack feature,you must place edited files inside "copied_dat" folder which is found inside Download folder
+1. Before using repack feature,you must place edited files inside "/Download/copied_folder"
-2. By typing 2,it starts repacking process

 ## Search_Text
 1. If you want to search specific "text" inside output dats files then select this feature
 2. after putting text,it will search for all the dat files that contain specific "text" provide by you
 3. Read prompt carefully and give input what it says.
-4. you will these dats files are copied inside 'copied_dat' folder inside Download
+4. you will these dats files are copied inside 'copied_folder' folder inside Download
 5. Edit these dats files(these files are considered for repacking)

-## Error_Fix
+## Utilities
-1. There are two more option one is "Reset_Pak" for deleting paks files stucked inside termux storage and another is "Reset_Output" for deleting all the output data from termux storage
+1. there are four more options: "Erase_pak_folder","Erase_output_folder","Erase_copied_folder","Null/Add_content"
+2. Erase_pak_folder : delete the pak file stucking inside termux storage
+3. Erase_output_folder : delete all the extracted output files stucking inside termux storage
+4. Erase_copied_folder : delete copied files inside download folder of device storage
+5. Null/Add_content : this can emptied your all copied files also you can put desired text which will be replaced